ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 The user must input a valid Course Run ID to view the details of the course run.

-Since neither the request and response are encrypted, both the request payload and the response payloads are read and displayed as is to the user via the UI.
+Since neither the request nor response is encrypted, both the request payload and the response payloads are read and displayed as is to the user via the UI.
 No preprocessing needs to be done on the request and response.

 #### Add Course Runs